 - Less losses than a startup;

 - a trained workforce already in place, telephone number, website, and historical marketing already in place;

 - Stronger Patient base and reputation.

 A transaction involving the value of intangible assets of a practice could trigger violations of various state and federal healthcare laws, including, but, not limited to, the Florida and Federal Anti-kickback Statutes and Stark law.
-Tangible and intangible assets can all be included in the sale of a physician practice however to avoid anti kickback issues, the final price must not overwhelmingly exceed the FMV of the practice.
+Tangible and intangible assets can all be included in the sale of a physician practice however to avoid anti-kickback issues, the final price must not overwhelmingly exceed the FMV of the practice.
 If the purchase price exceeds the FMV of the physician practice it will be a red flag for regulators.
-Regulators might interpret the sale to be disguised as an impermissible payment for patient referrals also knows as Patient-Brokering in Florida.
-You should always consult with a healthcare attorney to conduct an analysis of Stark law and Anti-Kickback Statutes before proceeding with the sale.
+Regulators might interpret the sale to be disguised as an impermissible payment for patient referrals also known as Patient-Brokering in Florida.
+You should always consult with a healthcare attorney to conduct an analysis of Stark Law and Anti-Kickback Statutes before proceeding with the sale.

 The sale of a physician practice may include a “competitive auction process”.
 Smaller physician practices don’t usually go through this auction process, but it is not uncommon for a larger practice with several offices and expensive medical equipment to go up for auction with a minimum reserve that must be met.
 All parties involved must agree to the terms and a price.
 A competitive auction includes an invitation of greater than 20 buyers to bid.
 Buyers in competitive auctions typically have a six-week deadline to submit a letter of intent to purchase at a tentative price pending exclusive due diligence performed by the buyer for 60-120 days.

 Protecting your Practice